 It’s Results Day, and for some it can be memorable for all the wrong reasons.

-If your child didn’t get the results they expected, then a natural reaction is to go into meltdown and start panicking.
+If your child didn’t get the results they expected, you need to work together to plan your next steps.

 If your child only missed out on the grades they needed by a few marks, then it may be worth taking the time to speak to somebody at the university of their choice.